-Though most people arrive in Orlando by air, road-tripping to Orlando is also an extremely popular means of transportation to this vacation hub.
+Though most people arrive in Orlando by air (via the local Orlando International Airport), road-tripping to Orlando is also an extremely popular means of transportation to this vacation hub.

 We decided to take-on-the-road and travel 24 hours by mini-van from our home state of Minnesota to the city of Orlando.

 Having gone into our adventure with a really good attitude, we loved experiencing this epic family road trip with one another.